 I’ve been researching shags at the moment.
 Oh okay, I’ve only said this for childish comedic effect.
 To puzzled non Brits who may be scratching their heads, a ‘shag’ is a slang phrase for making the beast with two backs, rumpy pumpy, hiding the sausage.
 Have I made myself clearer?
-But it’s also a member of a cormorant family.
+But it’s also a member of the family of cormorants.

 My interest is aesthetic.
 I think that an image of one of these birds might be stunning subject matter for a mosaic.
 However I have found out a little more from an ornithological perspective which I thought I’d share.
 If you’d prefer more sensible advice pop over to the RSPB website.

 There are two species of cormorants in the UK, the shag (giggle!) and the helpfully named ‘cormorant’.
 While the shag is less common overall, and is indeed on the red list of bird species, I think that it might be the type that I often see popping up near me during my wild swims.
 Ooh, I don’t think that I’ve mentioned that I got a new wetsuit for Christmas from Hot Stuff.
 Accordingly to my beloved partner ones for ‘fat girls’ are as rare as rocking horse droppings at the moment, due to those supply chain issues.
 So I was pretty amazed that he sourced it.
 It was a lovely surprise.
 My old one is held together with neoprene glue and is on its last legs.
 The risk of popping out has increased proportionally with mince pie consumption.